Pink-Crab/Perique-Framework/README.md

 $app->boot();

 ```

-> By default the base path used for default `App_Config` and `View` template path root.
-Is set from wherever `App_Factory` instance is created.
-This can changed by passing the path to App_Factory `new App_Factory('some/path')`

-> Previously `with_wp_dice()` was used to create the App, this is now deprecated, but will remain for a while to account for any legacy code.
+> Previously (pre 1.4.0) `with_wp_dice()` was used to create the App, this is now deprecated, but will remain for a while to account for any legacy code.
 The main different between `with_wp_dice()` and `default_setup()` is originally a bug existed where view paths by default where the same as the base path, now this is fixed and the default view path is set to the base path + `/views`.
 (Applies to all versions 1.4 and above)

 ### Custom View Path
 If you wish to use a custom view path, you can can call `$app_factory->set_base_view_path('path/to/views')` before calling `default_setup()`.